 Mr. Smith has been a part of the EE&G team since 1993 and has managed EE&G’s Tampa Office since 2000.
 In addition to his office management and financial responsibilities, Mr. Smith directs environmental-related projects for regional clients.
 These projects generally fall into three categories: hazardous substances, which relate to Phase I and II environmental site assessments and soil remediation; Indoor Air Quality (IAQ) services, which relate to IAQ and Mold Assessments of facilities and remediation when necessary; and industrial hygiene services which relate to various types of exposure monitoring, radon testing, and asbestos/lead assessments, operations & maintenance programs, abatement specifications, and air monitoring.

-Mr. Smith served as Project Manager for EE&G’s role supporting the World Trade Center Recovery Project at Fresh Kills Landfill for the debris sorting and recovery operation.
+Mr. Smith served as Project Manager for EE&G’s role in supporting the World Trade Center Recovery Project at Fresh Kills Landfill for the debris sorting and recovery operation.
 More Recently, Mr. Smith was heavily involved with EE&G’s role with the Hurricane Katrina Debris Collection Project in New Orleans, Louisiana.
 On both projects, Mr. Smith was involved in the development and implementation of health and safety, and industrial hygiene sampling programs for personnel engaged in various debris collection/handling activities, as well as the management of EE&G’s professional staff.
 Mr. Smith was also involved in the technical management of personnel conducting pre-demolition asbestos surveys of hundreds of condemned structures after Hurricanes Katrina and Rita in Orleans and Cameron Parishes.

 Director of Sales for National Accounts

-Ms. Sutton, as Vice President, Director of Sales for National Clients, is an authorized representative for statewide and national contracts.
+Mr. Sutton, as Vice President, Director of Sales for National Clients, is an authorized representative for statewide and national contracts.
 With over 20 years of experience in the industry, with client relations and contract management, Ms. Sutton has accumulated a reputation of consistent dedication to all tasks involved in performing the following for environmental consulting contracts: contract administration, estimating, negotiations and client relations coordination issues in regards to environmental consulting contracts.
 Ms. Sutton performs these duties for all aspects of environmental consulting to include but not limited to, Real Estate Due Diligence Services, Phase I & II Site Assessments, Asbestos Consulting and Remediation, Lead Consulting and Remediation, Indoor Air Quality Consulting and Remediation, Radon Consulting and Emergency Responses services.
-She has extensive experience with private sector clients such as retail, office, industrial, hotel resorts, heath care and financial institutions.
-Ms. Sutton also has been providing these services to local, state and federal municipalities through out her career.
+She has extensive experience with private sector clients such as retail, office, industrial, hotel resorts, healthcare and financial institutions.
+Ms. Sutton also has been providing these services to local, state and federal municipalities throughout her career.

 Adrian B. Woods, PE, CGC, LEED AP